walles/barnklocka2/README.md

   correct-at-first-attempt answers and how long it took.
 * Start screen: Before the first round, when we don't have any existing stats, center the start button vertically and make it fill all space horizontally.
+* Start screen: Show a top 5 list and the result of the most recent round.
+  Primary sort key is number of correct-on-first-attempt answers, secondary is how long it took.